maximevince/IoT-devroom-fosdem/README.md

 ### How to Submit a Proposal
 If you have an IoT project you'd like to present, please submit it via FOSDEM's Pentabarf web tool.
 You will create an account (if you don't have one from a previous year), and select the "Internet of Things devroom" as the track.
-We'll discuss and select talks here: https://github.com/maximevince/IoT-devroom-fosdem.
-If you want to join in the review process, please just comment over there.
-We’ll then make a selection from all the submitted proposals.
+Every submission received will be reviewed and we’ll then make a selection from all the submitted proposals.

 We're looking for talks that cover one or more of the following topics:
 * FOSS solutions for machine-to-machine communication on small embedded devices.